maueroats/ClipboardApp/event_processor/NOTES-PROCESSOR.md

    Has some TODO notes about Unicode.
 I would like to see tests to make sure timestamps are correct based on some real site's data.

 * `library_events`: Chicago Public Library.
-WORKING HERE FIXME TODO.
+Complexity = 3.

+  Automatically avoids full and cancelled events.
+Gets events page by page from the server search function.
+Moderate complexity.
+  Examples of "details" would make the reasoning about time in the code clearer.

 ## base